HuyaneMatsu/hata/docs/topics/embedded_activity_launch.md

 ### Manual responding

-At some cases code becomes complex and using either `return` / `yield` / `abort` is just ain't doing it anymore.
+In some cases the code can become complex and using either `return` / `yield` / `abort` is just not enough.
 For these cases use the client methods directly.

 **Example: launch activity with message**